Muslim World League: Halal certification

 The MWL has a number of regionally based Islamic cultural centres that oversee the certification of halal meat products in various countries around the world.
 Only meat approved by MWL-affiliated centres can be imported to the Kingdom of Saudi Arabia.
 Much of its work in this field is organised through the International Islamic Halal Organization, a constituent body of the MWL founded to spread awareness of the importance of halal foods.

-Aid for Stranded Pakistanis
+Aid for stranded Pakistanis

-In 1988, the Muslim World League together with Al Falah and Heed International - came forward and established semi-pucca houses for the Stranded Pakistanis in Bangladesh.
+In 1988, the Muslim World League (together with Al Falah and Heed International) came forward and established pucca houses for the Stranded Pakistanis in Bangladesh.

 Publications

 The Muslim World League publishes the monthly Journal of the Muslim World League in Arabic and English.
 It also publishes a weekly News of the Muslim World.